-Headquartered in Seattle, Dolly is currently operating in 25 markets, expanding quickly, and will soon be nationwide.
+Headquartered in Seattle, Dolly is currently operating in 28 cities, expanding quickly, and will soon be nationwide.
 We are passionate about creating a customer-centric brand that brings customers back time and time again.
 Our team is ambitious and humble, with innovation at the core of everything we do.

 Dolly, an on-demand precision delivery startup, has raised $7.5 million in its Series B investment round led by Unlock Venture Partners, with original investors Maveron and Jeff Wilke, CEO of Amazon Worldwide Consumer division, joining in the new financing targeted at scaling up Dolly’s same-day retail delivery service.

 The Seattle startup just raised $7.5 million, bringing its total funding to $20 million.
 The fresh cash will help the company expand its peer-to-peer moving app.